Things to do in Jaffna and How can I get there?

-If want to travel without having to make any transfers while making your way to Jaffna, you might have better luck with the bus than the train.
+If want to travel without having to make any transfers, you might have better luck with the bus than the train.

-The best place to catch a bus bound for Jaffna is from Colombo, where both local airconditioned and tourist buses are available.
+The best place to catch a direct bus is from Colombo, where both local airconditioned and tourist buses are available.
 Anywhere else in Sri Lanka, you will only find ordinary and semi-luxury buses bound for Jaffna.

 Either way, your last stop is at Jaffna Bus Stand, located in the city center.

 If you choose to take a local bus, Bear in mind that Jaffna is located all the way up north where temperatures get higher than in inland.
 And don’t expect a luxury seat whether it’s an ordinary or semi-luxury bus.

 Ordinary buses (red signboard) are non-airconditioned, with wooden seats, and make many stops to pick up and drop off passengers.
 Semi-luxury buses (blue signboard) are also non-aircon.
 However, their seats are a little better and they only stop at designated bus stops, so they’re a little faster too.